hyecheol123/STAT333-Edugression/README.md

 # STAT333-Edugression
 The repository for STAT 333 Project.
 How does economic status affect education in Wisconsin?

+We want to analyze this by looking at the relationships between many variables used to represent education and economic status.
+We plan to look at education variables such as average ACT score, average GPA, high school graduation and dropout rates, and availability of college-level classes in high school.
+For economic data, we want to look at mean income, total wage, tax revenue, and GDP.

 ## List of Contents
 1. Homework 7 - **Wisconsin Income Plot**
    Due: Nov.
 07. 2019